01mf02/gedenkt.at/blog/2017-01-07-falling-in-love-with-racket.md

 In the last days, I discovered the [Racket programming language](http://racket-lang.org/) following [a blog post of Alexis King](https://lexi-lambda.github.io/blog/2017/01/02/rascal-a-haskell-with-more-parentheses/).

-My interest was further sparked as I read the online books of Matthew Butterick, namely [Practical Typography](http://practicaltypography.com/) and [Beautiful Racket](http://beautifulracket.com/).
+My interest was further sparked as I discovered the online books of Matthew Butterick, namely [Practical Typography](http://practicaltypography.com/) and [Beautiful Racket](http://beautifulracket.com/).
 The case he makes for Racket is that can be used as a framework to